-FLMC-2431 Computers in Video Production II
+FLMC-2431 Video Graphics and Visual Effects II

 (4-3-3).
 Further study of the applications of computers to video production.
-Topics include vector and raster graphics; rendering techniques; the design and production of three-dimensional animated visuals; and the selection of hardware, software, and peripherals for the configuration of a desktop video system.
-Recommend prerequisite: RTVB 1431
+Topics include vector and raster graphics; rendering techniques; the design and production of threedimensional animated visuals; and the selection of hardware, software, and peripherals for the configuration of a desktop video system.
+Recommend Prerequisite: RTVB 1431